-ROOKIE RUGBY PROGRESSIONS Once players are comfortable with the basic play of Rookie Rugby, progressions of the game can be added.
-These progressions should only be introduced after players have mastered the intro game.
-They can be very useful for preparing players to move into higher-level rugby leagues.
-ADVANTAGE The laws of rugby were designed to keep play fair and continuous.
-An advanced concept of rugby, which features both ideas, is called Advantage.
+The laws of rugby were designed to keep play fair and continuous.
+Advantage is an integral part of making sure the game continues even if there has been an error by a team.
 This rule comes into play after an infringement of the rules occurs.
 Although advantage can be found in many places during a regular game of rugby, we keep it simple in Rookie Rugby.
-There are three game scenarios in which we apply Rookie Rugby laws for advantage progression to progress.
-GAME SCENARIO ROOKIE RUGBY RULE ADVANTAGE PROGRESSION A pass is dropped and fumbles forward and picked up by the defence.
+There are three common scenarios in which we apply Rookie Rugby laws for advantage progression to progress.

+GAME SCENARIO: IF NO ADVANTAGE: PLAY ADVANTAGE BY: A pass is dropped and fumbles forward and picked up by the defence.
 Turnover to the other team.
 Allow the defence to pick up the ball and play on without blowing the whistle.
 A pass is dropped and fumbles forward and picked up by the offense.
 Turnover to the other team.
 Turnover to the other team.
 Restart play with a free pass or an uncontested scrum.
 A pass is dropped and fumbles backwards.
 Dropped passes can sometimes be an immediate turnover in early editions of the game.
 In this case, the ball was not advanced forward.
 Either team can pick up the ball and play on without blowing the whistle.

-TAP AND PASS The tap and pass skill is used in rugby games to restart play after penalties.
+TAP AND PASS

+The tap and pass skill is used in rugby games to restart play after penalties.
 In Rookie Rugby, play is restarted using a free pass and does not involved the tap.
 Older and more advanced players may incorporate the tap and pass as a progression of skills.

 Following a penalty, players will perform a tap and pass, which can be performed in two ways.
 The first way a tap and pass is performed is by placing the ball on the ground, tapping it forward no more than one metre with their foot, picking it up and passing it to a teammate.
 The second way to tap and pass is when players hold the ball in two hands and tap the ball on the tip of their foot, causing the ball to be released from both hands just slightly before passing the ball to a teammate.
 Defensive players cannot play the ball until the tap and pass has been completed, just like the free pass.